thinkful-ei-narwhal/DSA-Client-Nick-Andrew/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Petful is a place for pet lovers to adopt their new pets.
+Our mission is to help the animals first and find them a home.
+People that enter the queue are given a choice of cat of dog to adopt.
+You get to see both animals and then make your choice on which is the right one for you!

+Authors
+Nicholas Evelson
+Andrew Durrant

+# Tech stack:
+-Javascript
+-React
+-CSS

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run: npm start

 ### `npm start`